Shocks, compressible perturbations, and intermittency in the very local interstellar medium: Voyager 1 and 2 observations and numerical modeling: Results

 While this study is focused on the outer heliosheath modeling, as already shown in Fig.~\ref{fig:shock_tracing_V1} the perturbations originate in the SW.
 Therefore, we would like to show how the models result compare with V2/PLS and NH/SWAP data in the supersonic SW, and make a prediction for the crossing of the TS by NH.

 Figure~\ref{fig:TS_NH} shows, in the left panels from top to bottom, the speed, temperature, and density distributions along the V2 trajectory.
+Here use the V2/PLS data are available at 192 s resolution, averaged to the 1 day resolution \citep{dataset-V2-PLS-HiRes}.

-The same quantities are shown in the right panels along the NH trajectory.
+In the right panels, The same quantities are shown along the NH trajectory.
+Here we used the NH/SWAP SW dataset \citep{dataset-NH-SWAP-SW}, and PUI dataset \citep{dataset-NH-SWAP-PUI}.
 The middle panels display the temperatures of the core (thermal) and PUIs.
 No time or spatial shift is applied to the virtual spacecraft trajectories.
+Note that the simulated results were extracted along the moving spacecraft trajectories at runtime with an output cadence of about 12 days, although the underlying simulation has temporal resolution higher than 1 day and grid size of 0.1 au.
+Therefore, there is an apparent smoothing of the simulation results in Fig. \ref{fig:TS_NH}, which is a visualization effect.

 The modeled SW speed generally shows the best agreement with the data \citep[as in][]{kim2016}, although discrepancies between the models and the NH/SWAP observations are present, particularly during the time intervals 2018.5–2019, 2020–2021, and 2022-2023.
 This suggests that further improvements to the inner boundary conditions are required.
 Remarkably, the PUI temperature is very well reproduced.
 The ``bump'' in PUI temperature observed by NH between 2015 and 2019 is a dynamical effect associated with the solar cycle.
 Moreover, when smaller-scale pressure pulses or shocks are present in time-dependent models, there is no need for an ad hoc heating term for PUIs in the equations.